Tetris 2 (SNES)

 Three cutscene jingles can be accessed by changing the bit set at $2140 to 02.

 The copyright screen for the initial release of Tetris 2 mentions Bullet-Proof Software as a licensee.
 BPS were initially responsible for licensing Tetris on Nintendo's behalf.
-After The Tetris Company was established in 1996 to manage the rights to Tetris, the game's legal information was updated accordingly.
+After The Tetris Company was established in 1996 to manage the rights to Tetris, the game's legal info was updated accordingly.

 The Japanese title logo's appearance sequence has a blue background, afterward being animated with a flashing light.
 The international title appears over black, then remains static.